-Inhibition of Na+/K+-ATPases → higher intracellular Na+ concentration → reduced efficacy of Na+/Ca2+ exchangers → higher intracellular Ca2+ concentration → increased vagal tone
+Inhibition of Na+/K+-ATPase → higher intracellular Na+ concentration → reduced efficacy of Na+/Ca2+ exchangers → higher intracellular Ca2+ concentration

-- → In cardiomyocytes, this leads to increased contractility; (positive inotropic effect), reduced velocity of electric conduction; (negative dromotropic effect), and a reduction of the heart rate (negative chronotropic effect).
+- In cardiomyocytes, this leads to increased contractility (positive inotropic effect), reduced velocity of electric conduction (negative dromotropic effect) via AV node depression,; and a reduction of the heart rate (negative chronotropic effect) via SA node depression.

-- → In neurons (of the vagal nerve), this leads to reduced velocity of electric conduction and reduction of the heart rate (via a reflexive reduction of sympathetic transmission).
+- In neurons of the vagal nerve, this leads to reduced velocity of electric conduction, which causes reduced heart rate (via a reflexive reduction of sympathetic transmission).

-- Blurry vision with a yellow tint and halos, disorientation, weakness
+- Blurry vision with a yellow tint and halos

 - ECG: potentially severe cardiac arrhythmias

 - Laboratory studies

 - Digoxin-specific antibody (œ) fragments (anti-digoxin Fab fragments)